Breadcrumb

 You may be confused about when to begin toilet training.
 This is not surprising, considering that most people are bombarded with advice and expectations from relatives, friends, and daycare providers.
 You may also have personal reasons for wanting your child toilet-trained, such as being pregnant and wanting to avoid having two children in diapers at the same time.
 Balancing all of these factors can be a challenge.

 Your child's physical and emotional readiness for toilet training is the most important aspect of the timing.
 Although you can begin toilet training your child at an earlier-than-average age, it usually takes longer.
-Also, both you and your child will likely become frustrated if you try toilet training before he or she is physically and emotionally ready.
+Also, both you and your child will likely become frustrated if you try toilet training before your child is physically and emotionally ready.

 Accidental wetting or soiling